mattforni/about/README.md

 #### Means (Prioritized by Response Time)
 1. **Text/Page** *(Immediate)*

-  In my world, a work text, or worse a page, means there is something going horribly wrong and I need to take action immediately lest the whole world implode.
-This form of communication is to be used sparingly and with great gravitas.
+  In my world, a work text, or worse a page, means there is something going horribly wrong and I need to take action immediately lest the whole world **implode**.
+This form of communication is to be used **sparingly and with great gravitas**.

 2. **Slack (DM)** *(Near-Term)*

   If you've got a *quick* ask for me or want to run something by me that needs attention in the next few days, feel free to shoot me a DM.
 Try to keep the message to a few sentences that expound on *what* you need and *when* you need it.
-I'll do my best to acknowledge your message in a timely manner and let you know *when* I'll follow up.
+I'll do my best to acknowledge your message in a timely manner and let you know **when I'll follow up**.

 3. **Email** *(Long-Term)*